 Compare lifetime annuity rates

-If you’ve decided a lifetime annuity is right for you, we can help you to compare annuity rates, both with and without the addition of death benefits, so you can see the effect on your potential annuity income.
+If you’ve decided a lifetime annuity is right for you, we can help you to compare annuity rates.
+You can add or remove death benefits so you can see the effect on your potential annuity income.

-All you have to do is complete one online form and we can help you compare guaranteed quotes from all providers in the annuity open market, helping you to secure a higher income for your pension savings.
+All you have to do is complete one online form and we can help you compare guaranteed quotes from all providers in the annuity open market.
+We aim to help you secure a higher income for your pension savings.